 Measuring the success of your personalisation efforts IS possible

 Personalisation isn’t new.
 Publishers and advertisers have long been attempting to target content to readers’ interests.

-The challenge now, as we are able to gather more information about our readers than ever before, is how we optimise our attempts at personalisation to achieve success in an efficient way.
+The challenge now, as you are able to gather more information about our readers than ever before, is how you optimise your attempts at personalisation to achieve success in an efficient way.

 Measuring the benefits resulting from changes to a user’s experience isn’t easy because digital publishing is a dynamic industry.
 Added to that is the difficulty of keeping other variables static while isolating and manipulating one or two.

 As we’ve suggested however, online publishers are often collecting much of this information already, so many of the critical performance measures we’ve recommended are readily available along with baseline data.

 While measuring the success of personalising your online content, isn’t easy, it’s certainly possible.

 Of course it’s hard to justify not adopting even the most basic level of personalisation if your end goal is to increase site visitors or engagement.
 After all, you’re now giving readers more of what they do want and less of what they don’t.